 The very first thing you should consider when deciding which AP tests are easiest is, well, you!
 Any topic that you are good at or comfortable with will be easier for you than classes you are less experienced in.

 For example, if you're a good writer and have always done well in Language Arts/English classes, you will probably find both AP English Literature and AP English Language will be manageable for you, even though their rates of scoring a perfect 5 are pretty low (under 10%).
 (Read more about AP scoring here.)

-As another example, if you have always liked math and have taken math classes up through pre-calculus, you would probably find AB or even BC Calculus fairly easy, especially if your school has a good teacher (more on that in a minute).
+As another example, if you have always liked math and have taken math classes up through pre-calculus, you may find AB or even BC Calculus fairly easy, especially if your school has a good teacher (more on that in a minute).